usharesoft/appcenter-docs/admin/en/source/pages/config/populate-db-OS.rst

 			$ uforge org repo create --name "RedHat 7" --repoUrl http://<your-repo> --type RPM --officiallySupported -u $ADMIN -p $PASS

 		The ``–-name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

-	..warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
+		.. warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
 If you do not include this argument the packages will not appear in the install profile of appliances built with the corresponding operating system.
 Do not use ``--officiallySupported`` for distributions that are part of the core distribution.
 For example, epel or vmwatools are not officially part of the distribution, therefore you should not use ``--officiallySupported`` when adding such repositories.

 	7. You must then add the specific UForge tool repository.
 The repository to attach for RedHat Enterprise Linux version 7 arch x86_64 is the following: